thefinnlab/psyanim-docs/scenes_and_entities.md

     }
 ```

-This code comments above explain the basic movement algorithm.
+The code comments above explain the basic movement algorithm.

 The `update(t, dt)` method is called each simulation frame (60 times per second).